Tarzan Ki Beti

 Tarzan Ki Beti is an action adventure film of Bollywood directed by B. Pratap Singh and produced by Iqbal Singh Sehra.
-This movie was released in 2002 under the banner of Kusum Art International as a sequel of the Adventures of Tarzan.
+This film was released in 2002 under the banner of Kusum Art International as a sequel of the Adventures of Tarzan.
 Hemant Birje portrayed Tarzan in both the films.

 Plot

 Arjun loves an orphan girl Kiran.
 When they are about to be married.
 Kiran knows from her mother that her father is Tarzan.
 Kiran also has a sister, Aarti who still lives in the jungle.
 Some hunter tries to catch Arti in the jungle.
 A forest ranger helps Aarti to reunite with her family.